AldogitH/mne/content/index.md

-# my First Content page
+# my First Content page really!

 Here is some content.